Mikhus/canvas-gauges/pages/documentation/user-guide/configuration.md

  - **fontTitle**: specifies font family for title text.
  - **fontUnits**: specifies font family for units text.
  - **fontValue**: specifies font-family for value box text.
+ - **fontNumbersSize**: Size of the font for tick numbers in relative units.
+ - **fontTitleSize**: Size of the font for title element text in relative units.
+ - **fontUnitsSize**: Size of the font for units element text in relative units.
+ - **fontValueSize**: Size of the font using for drawing value in value box.

 ## Gauge-Specific Configuration Options